Everything you need to know about the burgeoning digital payment revolution in Australia

 The effect of the COVID-19 pandemic on a Cashless Australia

 To say that the novel coronavirus outbreak has changed consumer behavior in Australia, and the world over, would be an understatement.
 One of the immediate consequences of the public health crisis was a steep reduction in cash usage.
-Since paper money provides a perfect environment for bacteria to thrive on, countries like China, South Korea, and the United States had to take extreme steps like completely destroying or quarantining coins and banknotes to combat the spread of coronavirus.
+Since paper money provides a perfect environment for bacteria to thrive, countries like China, South Korea, and the United States had to take extreme steps like completely destroying or quarantining coins and banknotes to combat the spread of coronavirus.

 In Australia, cash payments across the country dropped by more than half between January and April 2020.
-A consumer survey conducted to understand coronavirus payment trends revealed that four in five Australians now preferred contactless forms of payments such as contactless card payment and mobile payments.
+A consumer survey conducted to understand coronavirus payment trends revealed that four in five Australians now preferred contactless forms of payments such as contactless card payments and mobile payments.
 One-third of the respondents also admitted that they were now less comfortable handling cash.

 Further, when a study was conducted to understand the payment trends in Australia before and after the novel coronavirus peaked there, it was discovered that the percentage of businesses where cashless payments account for 95 percent or more of all transactions had increased from 6 percent to a whopping 36 percent.
 Mastercard, in response, doubled its tap and pay limits in Australia to allow customers to make purchases without entering a PIN or touching a potentially infectious surface.